 The bezel around the outside of the screen is slightly thicker than in the pro models but still qualifies as an edge-to-edge display.

-The iPhone 11 has a dual-lens 12-megapixel rear camera array, featuring a wide-angle and an ultra-wide-angle camera lens.
-The ultra-wide-angle lens is an f/4.2 lens with a 120-degree field of view and 2x optical zoom.
+The iPhone 11 has a dual-lens 12-megapixel rear camera array with wide-angle and ultra-wide-angle lenses.
+The ultra-wide-angle lens is an ƒ/4.2 lens with a 120-degree field of view and 2x optical zoom.

 The iPhone 11 also has a new low-light mode that allows the user to take brighter pictures with reduced noise and improved clarity in low-light environments.